eugenestarchenko/crypto-api-demo/README.md

 ## TODO (if have more time)

-- Extend unit tests
+- Extend unit tests / infra tests
-- Include a `/metrics` ednpoint
+- Include a `/metrics` endpoint
 - Setup RBAC and Github Actions Helm action for deployment
+- Run self hosted GA runners for CI/CD on EKS